-QHP issuers ("organizations") must collect HEDIS for QRS measure data separately for the Health Insurance Exchange (also known as MarketplaceSM) population.
+QHP issuers ("organizations") must collect HEDIS for QRS measure data separately for the Health Insurance Exchange (often called the Health Insurance Marketplace®) population.
 The HEDIS for QRS specifications are for reporting the Exchange product line only.

 2. Reporting Units (Product)